compas-dev/compas_fab/CONTRIBUTING.rst

 The Grasshopper components are made with the Python GHPY compiler based on the `Tutorial by Giulio Piacentino <https://discourse.mcneel.com/t/tutorial-creating-a-grasshopper-component-with-the-python-ghpy-compiler/38552>`_.
 If you make changes to the files in ``src/compas_fab/ghpython/components``, the components library has to be manually recompiled.
 This is done by executing ``src\compas_fab\ghpython\components\compile.py`` with Rhino's PythonScript Editor.
+Then you need to run
+    python -m compas_rhino.install # TODO
-The resulting ghpy file is then copied automatically into the Grasshopper's library folder.
+which copies the resulting ghpy file into the Grasshopper's library folder.

 Design documents
 ----------------